RIOT-OS/RIOT/doc/memos/rdm4.md

 application:

-- Unittests are not well suited to test interaction with external entities (other nodes, measuring devices, users, or even other threads)
+- Unittests are not well suited to test interaction with external entities (other nodes, measuring devices, users, or even other threads and timer events)
 - States of a component can only be reseted by restarting the node (e.g. for testing the initialization routine of an interface), which is not supported by the current embUnit fork (especially when it comes to continuing further tests